McMaster-Baja-Racing/Better-Data-Viewer/README.md

 ### To run:

-1. Ensure your Java Development Kit directory is added into the list `javaHomeLocations`
+1. Ensure your Java Development Kit directory is added into the list `javaHomeLocations` in the `start.ps1` file
 2. Run the command `./start.ps1`, and leave all terminals open.
 3. Go to `localhost:3000` to begin.